rrra/www/content/join/_index.md

 Membership in Red River Radio Amateurs is open to anyone interested in the hobby whether or not they currently hold an Amateur Radio license.

+:warning: New members should visit our [on boarding page](/about/onboarding) to find out how to complete the membership process.

 Dues payments are accepted by:

 * [Check]({{< relref "/join/pay-by-check.md" >}})